jamesloper/lemontron/_bom/hotend.md

 Before you get shocked by the price ($75), it’s in a completely different class.
 It comes with a functional bimetal heat break, has a killer design, and features an insane 75-watt heater.
 Plus, it’s from LDO, who are seriously MVPs in the 3D printing world.
-I’m planning to contact Nomad to see if we can negotiate a lower price, but for now, it’s officially part of the BOM (Bill of Materials).
-That said, you can use any tool head you want!
-You don't have to use the Lemontron tool head.
+I’m planning to contact Nomad to see if we can negotiate a lower price, and now it’s officially part of the BOM.
+That said, you can still use any tool head you want!
+If you have a Positron JourneyMaker you can reuse that one.